segobrivet/DECT_clustering/README.md

 # Tumor analysis on spectral images

-The aim of this project is to perform an unsupervised clustering of Dual-Energy Computed Tomography (DECT) scans in order to observe separation of tumor tissues or organ anatomical regions as dedicated cluster regions.
+The aim of this project is to perform an unsupervised clustering of Dual-Energy Computed Tomography (DECT) scans in order to observe separation of tumor tissues or organ anatomical regions with dedicated cluster regions.

+The user can refer to our paper explaining the proposed methods in this repository:
+**"Spectral image clustering on dual-energy CT scans using functional regression mixtures" (link of TechRxiv to come).**

+The codes are written by Faicel Chamroukhi and Ségolène Brivet (segolene.brivet@mail.mcgill.ca).

+> Pseudo-codes are also provided in `pseudo-codes.pdf`.

 ### Environment
 This project is developed in Matlab.
-A remote GPU machine is recommanded for heavy computations.
+A remote GPU machine was used for heavy computations.

-Pseudo-codes are also provided in `pseudo_codes.pdf`, referring to our paper: "Spectral image clustering on dual-energy CT scans using functional regression mixtures" (link of our TechRXiv to come).

 ### Data